abdes/asap/asap_common/html/_sources/index.rst.txt

 Welcome!
 This is the documentation for the *common* module, part of the *asap* project.
-This is a core module on which the other modules depend to get access to low level and frequently needed features such as platform/environment detection, assertions, logging and C++ language features not consistently provided by all compilers on all platforms.
+This is a core module on which the other modules depend to get access to low level and frequently needed features such as platform/environment detection, assertions and C++ language features not consistently provided by all compilers on all platforms.

 Parts of the documentation
 ==========================